Princess and I: Plot

-Mikay didn't listen to Gino and still went to the Santol Village to prove to them that she believes that the East and West can still be united.
+Mikay did not listen to Gino and still went to the Santol Village to prove to them that she believes that the East and West can still be united.
 But the villagers except Salve, Jao and Amang closed their hearts and stoned Mikay helplessly and she collapses due to her injuries, with Jao only looking at the princess without even helping her.
 Gino soon comes to her aid, and Salve scolds Jao for not doing anything and allowing the people who cared for him treat her with such cruelty.
 Jao realizes what he has done and all he wanted was to avoid Mikay getting hurt.
 As for Mikay, she is taken to the hospital to treat her injuries.
 Because of the incident, Gino was forced to tell the King about their situation and the King orders Gino to bring the princess back to Yangdon immediately.
 As Mikay is resting in her hospital room, Jao disguises himself as a nurse to apologize to Mikay.
-Mikay only half awake, sees Jao but didn't mind him.
+Mikay only half awake, sees Jao but did not mind him.
 By the second time she is still half awake, thinking Jao still there she mistakenly calls Gino "Jao" which ended with Gino getting hurt even more.